deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 This attack uses `/usr/share/wordlists/rockyou.txt.gz`, which comprises all unique passwords from the 32 million RockYou password breach you read about in your reading.

-1. First, unzip the password list.
+1. First, if the file `/usr/share/wordlists/rockyou.txt` is not present, unzip the password list.

         gunzip /usr/share/wordlists/rockyou.txt.gz